 In a previous article, we referenced this working definition: “Mental health includes our emotional, psychological, and social well-being.
 It affects how we think, feel, and act.
 It also helps determine how we handle stress, relate to others, and make choices.”

-Because the heart is the source of our feelings, thinking, and actions, we must understand what the Bible teaches about the heart.
+What that definition fails to see is that because the heart (inner man) is the primary source of our feelings, thinking, and actions, we must understand what the Bible teaches about the heart.
 It’s critical to our understanding of how we should respond to mental health.

 Consider the themes of the following verses: